diogotcorreia/master-thesis/docs/content/ch04-the-thing.typ

 a static analyser by Meta (formerly Facebook), is used to perform taint analysis on a Python project.

-Each of these three steps plays a major role in order to obtain a successful analysis.
+Analysis starts with by reading the provided dataset file and performing actions for each project in it.
+Firstly, if not already done, the source is downloaded, either from PyPI or from GitHub, and the tarball saved to disk.
+Secondly, the downloaded archive is extracted to a working directory, where the analysis will be performed.
+Thirdly, optionally and if enabled, requirement files are searched to compile a list of all dependencies, and then *uv* is used to install them.
+Then, the Pysa configuration files are setup in the analysis directory, and Pysa begins running.
+Lastly, once taint analysis is done, the results from Pysa are read, processed to remove false positives, and saved to a report file in the JSON format.

+Then, a human has to go through all the issues raised by Pysa and label them as either vulnerable or not vulnerable, and why.
+This step is aided by #TheTool, by allowing a user to quickly inspect the issue and apply a label to it.

+Finally, analysis ends with the results being combined into a single `summary.json` file, which stores a high-level view of the issues found.

+Further information on how each of these stages is implemented can be found on @thing:impl.

+=== Dependencies

+As mentioned, #TheTool is able to detect which dependencies are needed for a given project and install them before performing taint analysis.
 While Pysa can work without installing the dependencies of the project being analysed, it benefits from more information in order to provide accurate taint propagation.
-Otherwise, Pysa would fallback to the so-called obscure models, which just assume that all taint from the arguments of a function call is propagated to its outputs.
+Otherwise, Pysa would fallback to the so-called obscure models when reaching references to third-party code, which just assume that all taint from the arguments of a function call is propagated to its outputs.
 Furthermore, installing dependencies has the benefit that the dependencies of the project are also analysed for class pollution, therefore significantly increasing the number of projects analysed.

-However, installing dependencies can significantly slow down analysis, as well as introduce false positives, as later explored in @results.
+However, installing dependencies can significantly slow down analysis, as well as introduce false positives, as later explored in @results:install-deps.
-After the analysis is performed, there is also a need to parse Pysa's output, which is done by compiling the information present in the output into a list of taint traces that highlight how the taint flows from the source to the sink.
-Further information on how each of these stages is implemented can be found on @thing:impl.

-Finally, #TheTool prints a summary of the analysis, highlighting which projects might have class pollution, errors, warnings, and those that are deemed safe from class pollution.

-=== Analysis Outcome

-#text(fill: red, lorem(50))
+For that reason, installing dependencies is optional and is disabled by default.

 == Taint Models <thing:taint-models>

-#TheTool ships with the following Pysa taint models that detect class pollution:
+Out of the box, #TheTool provides Pysa taint models that are able to identify class pollution, as can be seen in @code:pysa-taint-models.
+These models assume that class pollution can be identified by a flow from the return value of `getattr` (`TaintSource`) to the first argument of `setattr` (`TaintSink`), given the conclusion of the literature review in @bg:lit-review.

 #figure(caption: [Pysa taint models that detect class pollution])[
   ```py